-Bob Lenz, founder of the Dignity Revolution, speaks to half a million people each year.
+Bob Lenz, the founder of the Dignity Revolution, speaks to half a million people each year.
 Since 1982, Bob has spoken in all 50 states to more than 7 million people.
 His public school assembly programs have been consistently rated among the best in the nation by school administrators, teachers, parents, and most importantly, students.
-His intense passion to instill hope in youth allows him to connect with their hearts and minds like no other speaker can, sharing experiences that help them deal with real life while challenging them to make a difference in their world.
+His intense passion to instill hope in youth allows him to connect with their hearts and minds like no other speaker can, sharing experiences that help them deal with real-life while challenging them to make a difference in their world.

 He explores issues like bullying, self-harm, suicide, and substance abuse while using his unique gift of humor.
 Somewhere between laughing at one of his embarrassing moments and getting choked up over a true story, students realize their hearts and minds have been changed.